 - Bamboo is a fast-growing, renewable resource that is often used as a sustainable alternative to traditional hardwoods.
 Bamboo is a versatile material that can be used for flooring, walls, and surfaces.
 It is often considered to be more environmentally friendly than traditional hardwoods due to its ability to grow quickly and reach maturity in just a few years.

-- Cork is a natural, renewable material that is harvested from the bark of cork oak trees.
-It is a versatile material that can be used for flooring, walls, and surfaces, and is known for its durability and resilience.
+- Cork is a natural, renewable material harvested from the bark of cork oak trees.
+It is a versatile material that can be used for flooring, walls, and surfaces and is known for its durability and resilience.
 Additionally, cork is an excellent insulator, helping to reduce energy usage in buildings.

 - Linen is a natural, plant-based material that is known for its durability and versatility.
 Linen is often used for upholstery and soft furnishings and is a popular choice for interior designers who are looking for a sustainable alternative to synthetic materials.

 - Recycled glass is an eco-friendly material that is produced from recycled waste glass.
-It can be used for flooring, walls, and surfaces, and is available in a range of colours and finishes.
+It can be used for flooring, walls, and surfaces and is available in various colours and finishes.

 - Recycled plastic is a versatile material that can be used for flooring, walls, and surfaces.
 It is made from recycled waste materials, reducing the demand for virgin materials and helping to reduce waste in the environment.

 - Reclaimed or recycled wood is a sustainable alternative to traditional hardwoods.
 This material is made from wood that has been salvaged from old buildings and structures, giving it a unique character and charm.
-It can be used for flooring, walls, and surfaces, and is a popular choice for interior designers who are looking for a natural, eco-friendly material.
+It can be used for flooring, walls, and surfaces and is a popular choice for interior designers looking for a natural, eco-friendly material.

-- Recycled steel is a sustainable alternative to traditional steel, and is produced from recycled waste materials.
-It is a strong, durable material that can be used for a range of construction and interior design applications.
+- Recycled steel is a sustainable alternative to traditional steel produced from recycled waste materials.
+It is a strong, durable material that can be used for various construction and interior design applications.

 - Stone is a natural, sustainable material that can be used for flooring, walls, and surfaces.
-There are many different types of stone available, each with its own unique character and properties, making it a versatile and eco-friendly choice for interior designers.
+Many types of stone are available, each with unique character and properties, making it a versatile and eco-friendly choice for interior designers.

 - Straw bale constructions are a sustainable alternative to traditional building materials.
 They are made from dried straw and can be used as a building material for walls and surfaces.
 They are an eco-friendly choice, as they reduce the demand for traditional building materials and help to reduce waste in the environment.

 - Semi-synthetic materials are a type of material that combines natural and synthetic materials to create a sustainable alternative to traditional building materials.
-They are often used for flooring, walls, and surfaces, and are a popular choice for interior designers who are looking for a material that combines the best of both worlds.
+They are often used for flooring, walls, and surfaces and are a popular choice for interior designers looking for a material that combines the best of both worlds.